flipperdevices/flipperzero-firmware/README.md

 - Assets: Includes Sonic Screw Driver sound for the Wav Player
 - Assets: Running DolphinRestorer.fap on new install will auto-level to the end of Level 2.
 - Development free space thanks to removal of unused debug tools and [thanks to ESurge](https://github.com/RogueMaster/flipperzero-firmware-wPlugins/pull/46/files) for removal of first start assets.
-- Flashing the firmware using the blackmagic board with make blackmagic_load [From WeTox](https://github.com/wetox-team/flipperzero-firmware)
 - Icon Decode/Encode [(Thanks to PixlEmly)](https://github.com/RogueMaster/flipperzero-firmware-wPlugins/pull/55/files)
 - NFC: Display UL PWD_AUTH payload / ntag-pwd-capture [(Thanks to GMMan)](https://github.com/flipperdevices/flipperzero-firmware/pull/1471)
 - NFC: Mifare UL update to show name of emulated tag (By RogueMaster with some help from GMMan)